 - Parties can tailor the terms of an agreement to suit their individual needs.

 Quay Law Centre is planning to make arbitration an available option for our clients, using its most senior lawyers as arbitrators.
 Some of our lawyers are currently taking the necessary training to become an Arbitrator.
 Parties interested in arbitration as a dispute resolution mechanism should speak to one of our lawyers at Quay Law Centre.

 To schedule a consultation, contact Quay Law Centre online, or call us locally at 604-527-1161.
-From our multiple offices, we represent clients in the Metro-Vancouver area, including Surrey, Fraser Valley, Tri-Cities, Burnaby, and any other area throughout B.C., Canada and internationally.
+We represent clients in the Metro-Vancouver area, including Surrey, Fraser Valley, Tri-Cities, Burnaby, and any other area throughout B.C., Canada and internationally.